aradi/fypp/README.rst

 ====
-FYPP
+Fypp
 ====

-FYPP is a Python powered Fortran preprocessor.
+Fypp is a Python powered Fortran preprocessor.
 It extends Fortran with condititional compiling and template metaprogramming capabilities.
 It is written in Python and uses Python to evaluate expressions in preprocessor commands, enabling high flexibility in formulating metaprogramming tasks.
 It puts strong